bray-solo-tsaina/MLPCplusplus/README.md

 # MLPCplusplus
- Machine Learning Classifier in C++, for learning and practice
+ Machine Learning Classifier in C++, for learning purposes